scrunchuies/WasteTrackr/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is proprietary and not licensed for use, modification, or distribution.
+All rights are reserved by the author.